Japanese occupation of Malaya: Resistance movements

-In February 1942, Lai Teck, an alleged British agent who had infiltrated the Malayan Communist Party (MCP) was arrested by the Japanese.
+In February 1942, Lai Teck, most likely a British agent who had infiltrated the Malayan Communist Party (MCP) was arrested by the Japanese.
 He became a double agent providing information to the Japanese on the MCP and MPAJA.
 Acting on information he provided the Japanese attacked a secret conference of more than 100 MCP and MPAJA leaders on 1 September 1942 at the Batu Caves, north of Kuala Lumpur, killing most of them.
 The loss of personnel forced the MPAJA to abandon its political commissar system, and the military commanders became the heads of the regiments.
 Following this setback and under the leadership of Lai Teck, the MPAJA avoided engagements and concentrated on consolidation, amassing 4,500 soldiers by early 1943.
 Lai Teck was not suspected as being a traitor until after the war.
 He was eventually tracked down and assassinated by Viet Minh operatives.

 From May onward, British commandos from Force 136 infiltrated Malaya and made contact with the guerrillas.
 In 1944, an agreement was reached whereby the MPAJA would accept some direction from the Allied South East Asia Command (SEAC), and the Allies would give the MPAJA weapons and supplies.
 It was not until the spring of 1945, however, that significant amounts of material began to arrive by air drop.

 Also operating at the same time as the MPAJA was the Pahang Wataniah, a resistance group formed by Yeop Mahidin.
 Mahadin had formed the group with consent of the Sultan of Pahang and set up a training camp at Batu Malim.
 The unit had an initial strength of 254 men and was assisted by Force 136, which assigned Major Richardson to help train the unit.
 Mahidin earned him the nickname "Singa Melayu" (Malay Lion) for his bravery and exploits.
 Between the Japanese surrender announcement and the return of the British the Wataniah provided protection for the Sultan from the MPAJA.